The Multi-Query Paradox in Zeroth-Order Optimization: ZO Estimators: From Single-Query to Multi-Query

-For any $q > 1$, it is clear that $\frac{d-q}{d} \ll \frac{d+1}{q}$, indicating that ZO-Align offers a significantly lower estimation error.
+\begin{proposition} Let $g = \nabla f(x)$ and assume the query directions are i.i.d. samples from $\mathcal{N}(0, I)$.
+The Mean Squared Error of the idealized estimators are: \begin{enumerate} \item For ZO-Avg: $\quad \text{MSE}(\hat{g}_{\text{AVG}}) = \frac{d+1}{q} \|g\|^2$. \item For ZO-Align: $\quad \text{MSE}(\hat{g}_{\text{ALG}}) = \frac{d-q}{d} \|g\|^2$. \end{enumerate} \end{proposition} \begin{proof} See Appendix~\ref{Proof:prop_mse}. \end{proof} For any $q > 1$, it is clear that $\frac{d-q}{d} < \frac{d+1}{q}$, indicating that ZO-Align offers a significantly lower estimation error.
 This fundamental difference in estimator quality is the primary driver of the performance gap we will establish in the following sections.
 It highlights that the principled, model-based approach of ZO-Align is far more effective at aggregating information from multiple queries than the naive averaging of ZO-Avg.